2026-06-04

 ▶ Color Palette Program

-Using the Munsell Hues Color wheel, a system for organization colors, I developed a small script using a few Python libraries that allowed me to selectively 'mute' colors to make others pop more. the Munsell Hues color wheel helps scientists and artists communicate colors with a higher level of percisions by arranging them into evenly spaced hues, based on perception.
+Using the Munsell Hues Color wheel, a system for organization colors, I developed a small script using a few Python libraries that allowed me to selectively 'mute' colors to make others pop more. the Munsell Hues color wheel helps scientists and artists communicate colors with a higher level of precision by arranging them into evenly spaced hues, based on perception.
 The wheel makes color selection more systematic and reliable.

 2018-08-07